pebble-tree/node-foundationdb/README.md

 There are several ways to read a range of values.
 Note that large transactions give poor performance in foundationdb, and are considered [an antipattern](https://apple.github.io/foundationdb/known-limitations.html#large-transactions).
 If your transaction reads more than 1MB of data or is held open for 5+ seconds, consider rethinking your design.

-Range reads are always exclusive of the end `[start, end)`.
-Ie, reading a range from 'a' to 'z' would read the value for key 'a' but not the value for key 'z'.
-You can override this behaviour using [key selectors](#key-selectors) instead of raw values to specify the start and end of the range.
+By default all range reads return keys *start* ≥ key > *end*.
+Ie, reading a range from 'a' to 'z' would read 'a' but not 'z'.
+You can override this behaviour using [key selectors](#key-selectors).

-All range read functions take an optional [range options](#range-options) object as the last parameter.
+All range read functions can be passed optional [range options](#range-options) as the last parameter.

 ### Async iteration

-The best way to iterate through a range is using an async iterator with **getRange(start, end, [opts])**:
+The easiest way to iterate through a range is using an async iterator with **getRange(start, end, [opts])**:

 ```javascript
 db.doTransaction(async tn => {